 In October (the 2oth through the 23rd to be exact) we took a quick trip to Pattaya, Thailand for the weekend!
-It’s only a 2 hour drive, so very easy to quickly head there for a few days from Bangkok.
-You can easily take a bus to Pattaya, THIS link has great info on how it works and it’s very cheap.
+It’s only a 2 hour drive, so very easy to quickly head there for a few days from Bangkok and if you find yourself preferring to say in Bangkok there are a few good places similar to Hotel Jules where you can spend the night or a week.
+And when you’re ready to travel again you can easily take a bus to Pattaya, THIS link has great info on how it works and it’s very cheap.
 There are a lot of ways to travel around Thailand once you get there, you could use a service like Phantip Travel to get around and see the sights because there is so much to see and so much of the culture to take in, you will find that you want to find ways to get around and luckily a lot these ways are cheap too.
 It is as cheap to travel to Bangkok Koh Chang, a friend of mine told me that it is a beautiful island, and the hotels there are cheap too!

 We had to leave quite late on Friday night, so we decided it was easiest to just grab a taxi.
 There are specific taxi’s that make the trip, but Grab (the transportation app) figured that out automatically and found us a taxi to Pattaya after a few tries.
 It costs around $40-$50 USD for a taxi, but that’s total so it’s really not bad, and very convenient to just hop in and go.
 Plus you get dropped off right at your hotel!
 Sometimes I will pay extra for convenience, and it is usually worth it.